rtgodwin/oneinfl/README.md

 The LRT supports the presence of one-inflation (the null hypothesis is no one-inflation).

-## `oneWald(oneinfl.model)`: test for one-inflation
+### Test for one-inflation

-Godwin (2023) presents a Wald test for the presence of one-inflation.
-Only the one-inflated models need be estimated; `oneinfl.model` should be a OIZTNB or OIPP model estimated by `oneinfl`.
+Godwin (2024) presents a Wald test for the presence of one-inflation.
+Only a one-inflated model estimated by `oneinfl` is needed.

 ```r
 oneWald(OIZTNB)